-This course will introduce students to the Sport Ministry program and highlight distinctions of the Sport Ministry program at Sterling College.
-An introduction to online learning will be covered and the writing style and other research tools utilized throughout the program will be introduced.
+This course will introduce students to the field of Sport Ministry and highlight distinctions of the Sport Ministry program at Sterling College.
+The course includes an introduction to online learning and the writing style and other research tools utilized throughout the program will be introduced.

-ES 505 Pre-Practicum 1 credit
+ES 505 Pre-Practicum 2 credits